 Whether you already have a Rolex or two in your collection or are looking for watch brands like Rolex, we’ve compiled a handy shopping guide for you.
-Similar to Rolex in terms of the level of quality, design appeal, and technical innovations, here is a buying guide to luxury watch brands like Rolex including Omega, Panerai, Tudor, and Oris.
+Similar to Rolex in terms of the level of quality, design appeal, and technical innovations, here is a guide to luxury watch brands like Rolex including Omega, Panerai, Tudor, Oris, and more.

 Omega is a brand that gets compared to Rolex most frequently – and for good reason.
 Both brands are known for their high-end watches (particularly professional watches) both are heavily associated with sports sponsorships and celebrities, and both occupy the top two spots of best-selling Swiss luxury watches on the market.